• Skip to primary navigation

 All-in-Ones

-These are the top of the line dream diapers.
+These are the top-of-the-line dream diapers.
 No snappis, no fasteners, no inserts, no pre-folds, no nothing.
-Literally you put it on the babies bum and throw it in the wash.
+Literally, you put it on the baby’s bum and throw it in the wash.

-You've also reached the top of the price point on diapers, with most All-in-One diapers ranging around that $18-$20 (and beyond) price point.
-If you want to wash diapers every 2-3 days that means you'll need around 30-40 diapers, which is a lovely price tag of $600-$800.
-However, they say that an average child will need $7,000 disposable diapers in their lifetime and at $.20 a piece your right around that $1,400 price point.
+You’ve also reached the top of the price point on diapers, with most All-in-One diapers ranging around that $18-$20 (and beyond) price point.
+If you want to wash diapers every 2-3 days that means you’ll need around 30-40 diapers, which is a lovely price tag of $600-$800.
+However, they say that an average child will need $7,000 disposable diapers in their lifetime, and at $.20 a piece you are right around that $1,400 price point.

 Which Cloth Diaper Types are Best?

 Now we are asking the golden question.
-Which cloth diaper types is right for your family?
-That's going to depend on your price point, the age of your child, your convictions and much more.
+Which cloth diaper type is right for your family?
+That’s going to depend on your price point, the age of your child, your convictions, and much more.

 I can tell you what works for us.
 We invested in pocket diapers.
 Mostly because of financial reasons.